postgres-ai/docs/docs/joe-bot/configuration-options.md

 ```

 ## General environment variables

+### `SERVER_HOST`
+- (string, default: `127.0.0.1`), host that Joe bot API accepts HTTP connections from.
+It can be defined either as an IP address or domain name.
+By default, it accepts only local connections.
+Use an empty string to accept all connections.

 ### `SERVER_PORT`
 - (integer, default: `2400`), HTTP server port used to serve requests to Joe bot API.